China set to replace U.S. as Volvo's biggest market this year

 In the first quarter of this year, it sold 17,286 cars in China, up 25.4 percent from a year earlier.

-Volvo, whose XC60 SUV is its best-selling model in China, expects the Chinese market to help boost its global sales in coming years, though it faces competition from foreign firms, such as General Motors Co (GM.N), and domestic players such as SAIC Motor Corp (600104.SS).
+Volvo, whose XC60 SUV is its best-selling model in China, expects the Chinese market to help boost its global sales in coming years, though it faces competition from foreign firms, such as General Motors Co, and domestic players such as SAIC Motor Corp.

-Volvo, which was acquired by China’s Zhejiang Geely Holding Group Co GEELY.UL from Ford Motor Co (F.N) in 2010, aims for annual sales of 800,000 cars by 2020, almost double the level last year.

-Reporting by Norihiko Shirouzu; Writing by Lee Chyen Yee; Editing by Nick Macfie
+Volvo, which was acquired by China’s Zhejiang Geely Holding Group Co from Ford Motor Co in 2010, aims for annual sales of 800,000 cars by 2020, almost double the level last year.
+(Reporting by Norihiko Shirouzu; Writing by Lee Chyen Yee; Editing by Nick Macfie)